DRosen766/DRosen766.github.io/experience.md

 - Collaborated closely with end users of product to enhance user experience
 - Used AWS and Docker to deploy containerized applications
 - Rest API Development, Cloud Deployment, Unit Testing, Spring Boot, Containerization, Postman, SQL

+### Software Engineering Intern
+**Lockheed Martin** | *Summer 2022*

+- Developed test-driven software in an Agile team working on Display Applications for the F-16 Fighting Falcon
+- Used a set of requirements produced by clients and system designers to motivate implementation
+- Used software development tools such as Jira and Bitbucket to collaborate with teammates

 ### Instructor, Research Assistant
 **CS Quantum Group @ VT** | *Summer 2021*